DataDog/hiring-engineers/answers.md

 ### Set the Timeboard's timeframe to the past 5 minutes

+Use the key shortcut `alt + ]` to zoom in to 5 minutes.

 [Dashboard 5m](https://app.datadoghq.com/dashboard/h5z-e46-t35/dales-metrics?tile_size=m&page=0&is_auto=false&from_ts=1549450950000&to_ts=1549451250000&live=false)
 ![Timeboard](/images/10-timeboard-5m.PNG)

 ### Take a snapshot of this graph and use the @ notation to send it to yourself.

+Select the camera icon which is displayed when hovering over the graph to save a snapshot.

 ![Timeboard](/images/11-snapshot-email.PNG)

 ### **Bonus Question**: What is the Anomaly graph displaying?

 The anomoly graph uses trends to understand expected metric values based on historical activity.
 It will highlight (in this case, in red) when a metric falls outside of expected values based on historical trends.
-The MySQL server is not hosting anything so is quite, however when I ran a bunch of blank queries to force an anomoly you can see the red spike below.
+The MySQL server is not hosting anything so is quiet, however I ran a series of blank queries to force an anomoly as you can see by the red spike below.

 ![Timeboard](/images/12-anomoly.PNG)

 ## Monitoring Data